pythonkenyard/TDBuploader/README.md

 # TDBuploader
-Script for autoupload to TDB
+Script for creation of torrents, with addition of the tracker, exporting of mediainfo and 5 screenshots

 # Instructions:
 Download https://github.com/pythonkenyard/TDBuploader/archive/refs/heads/main.zip